GLICON/My-Data-Portfolio/README.md

 1. Checked for missing or null values
 2. Ensured the numerical columns (e.g., TV Ad Budget, Radio Ad Budget, Newspaper Ad Budget and Sales) were kept as float for accurate computations
-3. Checked for outliers using z-scores
+3. Checked for outliers using z-scores:
    - TV Ad Budget ($): No extreme outliers
    - Radio Ad Budget ($): No extreme outliers
    - Newspaper Ad Budget ($): One outlier (144)